Newbarns Brewery: Introducing Edinburgh's newest brewery

 Newbarns is Edinburgh's newest brewery – we pop in for a chat with brewer Gordon McKenzie to talk interior design, concrete, and keeping beer accessible

 Gordon McKenzie is walking us through the freshly kitted-out Newbarns brewery just off Leith Walk.
-After wedging our bike in somewhere between an office door and a large stack of grain sacks, we walk past the huge bags of malt, short stacks of cans, and chunky metal tanks.
+After wedging our bike in somewhere between an office door and a large pile of grain sacks, we walk past the huge bags of malt, short stacks of cans, and chunky metal tanks.
 “I don't really know how it looks to other people,” he says, “because I'm in here every day.”

 It looks like… a lot.
 It’s a pretty vast space but it’s packed with equipment, with plans afoot for a sizable taproom and outdoor space at some point in the future.
 For now, that soon-to-be-taproom is giving off a strong ‘we’ll just stick this in the cupboard’ vibe, full of tools and assorted bits and bobs.